1. What are your safety/health policies in regards to COVID-19?

 Only one caretaker per child is allowed on the pool deck.
 NO parents are allowed in the water unless it is a parent/child lesson.

-While on the pool deck please remain 6 feet apart and I ask that you be mindful of others and patient while occupying shared spaces.
+While on the pool deck please socially be mindful of others.

-I ask that clients arrive only five minutes before their scheduled lesson time to keep occupancy numbers within guidelines.
+I ask that clients arrive only five minutes before their scheduled lesson time to keep occupancy numbers to a minimum.
 Likewise, please exit the pool deck as soon as possible following your lesson.
 At this time no one is allowed in the water prior or post their lesson time.

-While in the water with clients I will initially be wearing a face shield.
+While in the water with clients I will be wearing a clear face shield for all indoor lessons.
+Based on the most recent CDC guidelines and the fact that I am fully vaccinated I will only wear the plastic face shield for outdoor lessons if requested by you.
 My goal is to continue to provide a warm and nurturing swim experience while also keeping my clients and myself safe.